natikgadzhi/respawn-io/content/posts/you-should-really-say-no-more-often.md

 ---
 title: You Should Really Say "No" More Often
 excerpt: Saying "No" is extremely valuable.
 But not just for you — for your team and larger organization as well.
 Here's how.
 created: 2023-08-05
 modified: 2023-08-05
-draft:
+draft: false
 meta_description: For engineering management, saying no is extremely valuable.
 But not just for you — for your team and larger organization as well.
 Here's how delegating your work unlocks value for your team.
 meta_keywords: Engineering management, engineering leadership, coaching engineers
 ---